-Objective: To investigate how women experience the initial period of a new pregnancy after suffering recurrent miscarriage.
+Objective To investigate how women experience the initial period of a new pregnancy after suffering recurrent miscarriage (RM).

-Design: A qualitative study, nested within a randomised controlled feasibility study of a coping intervention for recurrent miscarriage, used semi-structured face-to-face interviews.
-Interviews were audio-recorded, transcribed verbatim and analyzed utilizing a thematic network approach.
+Design A qualitative study, nested within a randomised controlled feasibility study of a coping intervention for RM, used semi-structured face-to-face interviews.
+Interviews were audio-recorded, transcribed verbatim and analysed using a thematic network approach.

-Setting: Participants were recruited from the Recurrent Miscarriage Clinic and Early Pregnancy Unit in two tertiary referral hospitals in the United Kingdom.
+Setting Participants were recruited from the Recurrent Miscarriage Clinic and Early Pregnancy Unit in two tertiary referral hospitals in the UK.

-Participants: 14 women with recurrent miscarriages and who had previously participated in the RCT feasibility component of the study, were recruited.
+Participants 14 women with RMs and who had previously participated in the randomised controlled trial (RCT) feasibility component of the study were recruited.

-Results: Seven organising themes emerged from the data: (1) turmoil of emotions; (2) preparing for the worst; (3) setting of personal milestones; (4) hypervigilance; (5) social isolation; (6) adoption of pragmatic approaches; (7) need for professional affirmation.
+Results Seven organising themes emerged from the data: (1) turmoil of emotions, (2) preparing for the worst, (3) setting of personal milestones, (4) hypervigilance, (5) social isolation, (6) adoption of pragmatic approaches, (7) need for professional affirmation.

-Conclusions: The study established that for women with a history of recurrent miscarriage, the waiting period of a new pregnancy is a traumatic time of great uncertainty and emotional turmoil and one in which they express a need for emotional support.
+Conclusions The study established that for women with a history of RM, the waiting period of a new pregnancy is a traumatic time of great uncertainty and emotional turmoil and one in which they express a need for emotional support.
 Consideration should be given to the manner in which supportive care is best delivered within the constraints of current health service provision.